How to fly your ship

 The autopilot is where the real fun begins.
 The power of the computer installed in your ship will be put to use to continually adjust the ship's position so you can focus on working.
 This system can make flying both easier and more complex at the same time, as the behaviour of the autopilot isn't as directly intuitive as manual controls.

-The basic autopilot controls involve the arrow keys. the up and down arrows will change your targeted velocity forwards and backwards respectively, and the left and right arrow keys change the angle the ship is facing left and right respectively, while aligning the velocity vector along an axis going through the ship's center, and the X key will attempt to stop the ship immediately.
+The basic autopilot controls involve the arrow keys. the up and down arrows will change your targeted velocity forwards and backwards respectively, and the left and right arrow keys change the ships bearing, while aligning the velocity vector along an axis going through the ship's center, and the X key will attempt to stop the ship immediately.
+Players may also utilize the mouse for Autopilot control.
+This is a simpler system of control than the arrow keys, for many players, as it requires only holding left mouse button, and dragging the octagon (desired course) whereever the player desires.
+This is useful for chasing Ore Chunks, NPC ships, or other interesting items that the Autopilot can 'lock on' to.
+All course corrections made using Autopilot are relative to the current target.
+This is either the players' ship, or a selected object.